51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 Excessive modularity, of course, makes the libraries hard to use.

 Use of transitive dependencies can be very helpful and allow definition of a single library aggregation.
-Most of the dependencies in pipeline are required for most use cases.
+Most of the dependencies in Pipeline are required for most use cases.
 However, if it is of concern that various features are not included then facilities such as Maven's optional dependency can be used.

 ## Reference modularity

-51Degrees pipeline reference implementations are developed in a single repository allowing for a single build cycle.
+51Degrees Pipeline reference implementations are developed in a single repository allowing for a single build cycle.
 Specific features, such as Device Detection, use separate repos.